hsynlms/sass-greedy/README.md

 ```

 ### Custom column mixin injection
-sass-greedy runs `custom column mixin injection` which is provided by you externally `while generating each numbered column styles for each provided sizes`.
+sass-greedy runs `custom column mixin injection` which is defined externally `while generating each numbered column styles in all provided sizes`.

-Let's assume that you wish to have `.order` css style to have the flexibility to change the order of the flex grid columns in any provided size.
+Let’s assume that you wish to have **order** CSS style to have the flexibility to change the order of the flex grid columns in any provided breakpoint size.
 Here is an example to do it in sass-greedy:

 ```scss
 @mixin greedy-custom-column-mixins($size, $iteration) {